Specialist Commercial Property Lawyers

 Forfeiture of a business tenancy

 If a tenant breaches the terms of a commercial lease, the landlord may want to forfeit the lease and repossess the premises. but the rules and procedures surrounding this are complex – that’s why you need an experienced solicitor.
-Our specialist experienced pre-dispute team regularly handle forfeiture for commercial property clients.
+Our specialist experienced property dispute team regularly handle forfeiture for commercial property clients.

 Click here to read more about Forfeiture of a Commercial Lease